vikingdata/articles/databases/mysql/MySQL_roles.md

 -----
 ### Assign role, drop roles, make role

-* Create login file for root and test_user
+* Create login file for root and test_user.
+Unless specified to do so DO NOT log out of a session unless told to.
 ```
 echo "
 [client]